scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Source Endpoint: Path Lookup and Segment Combination

 To create an end-to-end SCION forwarding path, Endpoint A first queries its own AS ff00:0:2 control service for up segments to the core AS in its ISD.
 The AS ff00:0:2 control service returns up segments from AS ff00:0:2 to the ISD core AS ff00:0:1.
 Endpoint A also queries its AS ff00:0:2 control service for a down segment from its ISD core AS ff00:0:1 to AS ff00:0:3, in which Endpoint B is located.
 The AS ff00:0:2 control service will return down segments from the ISD core down to AS ff00:0:3.
-The path segments consist of Hop Fields that carry the ingress and egress interfaces of each AS (e.g. i2a, i1a, ...), as described in detail in [](#header) - (x,y) represents one Hop Field.
+The path segments consist of Hop Fields that carry the ingress and egress interfaces of each AS (e.g., i2a, i1a, ...), as described in detail in [](#header) - (x,y) represents one Hop Field.

 For more details on the lookup of path segments, see 'Path Lookup' in {{I-D.dekater-scion-controlplane}}.